MLPro-sudo/MLPro-sudo.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 tags: [Python, Primes]
 ---

-In this post I'm going to run through a function in Python that can quickly find all the Prime numbers below a given value.
+In this post I'm going to run through a function in Python that can quickly and efficiently find all the Prime numbers below a given value.
 For example, if I passed the function a value of 100, it would find all the prime numbers below 100!

+This function is so efficeint that it can be extended to find very large number of prome numbers (e.g prime numbers between 2 and one million).

-If you're not sure what a Prime number is, it is a number that can only be divided wholly by itself and one so 7 is a prime number as no other numbers apart from 7 or 1 divide cleanly into it 8 is not a prime number as while eight and one divide into it, so do 2 and 4
+An integer number is a prime number if it can only be divided wholly by itself and one.
+So 11 is a prime number.
+It can only be divided cleanly by 11 and 1.
+10 is not a prime number because in addition to 10 and 1, it 10 can be divided cleanly by 2 and 5 also.

-Let's get into it!
+About the function:

 ---

-First let's start by setting up a variable that will act as the upper limit of numbers we want to search through.
-We'll start with 20, so we're essentially wanting to find all prime numbers that exist that are equal to or smaller than 20
+First we will use a variable that will act as the upper limit of numbers we want to search through.
+We'll start with 20, so we'll find all prime numbers that are equal to or smaller than 20

 ```ruby
 n = 20
 ```

-The smallest true Prime number is 2, so we want to start by creating a list of numbers than need checking so every integer between 2 and what we set above as the upper bound which in this case was 20.
-We use n+1 as the range logic is not inclusive of the upper limit we set there
+The smallest true Prime number is 2, so we want to start by creating a list of numbers between 2 and 20 (including 2 and n).
+Every integer between 2 and what we set above as the upper bound (which in this case is 20) need to be tested for prime number.
+To generate this numbers list, we will use python function range() with n+1 as the upper limit (because range() logic is not inclusive of the number used as the upper limit)

+Logic:
+Rather than checking/testing every number in the list by dividing it with each number from 2 and the number value, we will use a logic of eliminations.
+Once we find a prime number, we do not need to test all other multiples of this prime number (in the range of numbers that we are working on).
+Because they are multiple of the prime number we found they are cleanly divisible by the prime number (we just found).
+This eliminates a need to test every number and this makes this function really efficient.
+For example if we are trying to find prime numbers between 2 and 20, we know 2 is prime.
+This means 2*2 = 4, 2*3 = 6, 2*4 = 8, 10, 12, 14, 16, 18 and 20 are divisible by 2 (the first prime number).
+We can eliminate them from the list of numbers to be tested.
+This reduces the list of numbers to be tested in next iteration to 3, 5, 7, 9, 11, 13, 15, 17, 19.
+Next number is 3 and that is prime too.
+That means we do need to test 9 and 15 also.
+That reduces list to 5, 7, 11, 13, 17, 19.
+In this case we reduced the comutation load to a great extent be reducing the numbers to be tested.
+Now imagine if we have to find all the prime numbers that are less than or equal to 1,000,000.
+This method will result in great saving in time and compute resources.

-Instead of using a list, we're going to use a set.
+Instead of using a list, we will usee a set.
 The reason for this is that sets have some special functions that will allow us to eliminate non-primes during our search.
 You'll see what I mean soon...

 ```ruby
 number_range = set(range(2, n+1))
 ```

-Let's also create a place where we can store any primes we discover.
-A list will be perfect for this job
+Let's also create a list where we can store any primes we discover.
+We do not need a set for this.
+List will work fine:

 ```ruby
 primes_list = []
 ```

-We're going to end up using a while loop to iterate through our list and check for primes, but before we construct that I always it valuable to code up the logic and iterate manually first.
-This means I can check that it is working correctly before I set it off to run through everything on it's own
+We're going to use a while loop to iterate through our list and check for primes, but before we construct that we code the logic and iterate manually first.
+This means we can check that the logic is working correctly before we set it off to run through everything on it's own in a loop.

 So, we have our set of numbers (called number_range to check all integers between 2 and 20.
 Let's extract the first number from that set that we want to check as to whether it's a prime.
 When we check the value we're going to check if it is a prime...if it is, we're going to add it to our list called primes_list...if it isn't a prime we don't want to keep it

-There is a method which will remove an element from a list or set and provide that value to us, and that method is called *pop*
+We will use *pop* to remove elements from the the list or set and get that value:

 ```ruby
 print(number_range)